 RGCI - What Policies and Procedures Should a Government Contractor Have

 If this were only a simple question.
 The most straightforward answer is that it is a good idea for any company to have policies and procedures.
-If that company is going to do business with the US Government those policies and procedures are going to have to be expanded as each contract may present additional requirements.
-To help you understand the complex level of requirements we will address the major business systems and other key areas.
+If that company is going to do business with the US Government, those policies and procedures will have to be expanded, as each contract may present additional requirements.
+To help you understand the complex requirements, we will address the major business systems and other key areas.

 Accounting System